 MasterShield can be installed on gutters hung with straps, but these systems cannot be completely enclosed.
 Since MasterShield relies on the system being completely enclosed in order to remain debris-free, we cannot warranty installations done in this manner.

 Yes.
-Our dealer will make every effort to mirror the pitch of the roof to optimize the installation where they can.
+Our dealer will make every effort to mirror the pitch of the roof to optimise the installation where they can.
 If they can’t, the system may require a little more maintenance, as it will tend to sit flatter than is optimal.

 MasterShield must be pitched with the roof, often requiring gutter adjustment, and installations must meet certain criteria so as not to void roof manufacturer’s warranties.
 Therefore, we require that it be installed by a dealer or licensed contractor.
-All dealers are independently owned and operated and are solely responsible for correct installation of the system.
+All dealers are independently owned and operated and are solely responsible for the correct installation of the system.

 While it’s not often seen, if excessive amounts of moss, lichen, tree sap or pine resin tend to build up on your roof, the exposed surface of the system may require periodic maintenance to prevent organic build-up and minor runoff.
 Your dealer will often note this if they see conditions like this present at your home.
 Copper or zinc strips installed above the gutter can kill moss, mold and mildew spores which might otherwise find their way onto the product.
 New or very old roofs, or roof shingles that have been cut or torn, may cause roof tar to leak onto the system.
-In such cases the exposed surface of the system may require a simple spot cleaning with a recommended cleansing product to eliminate any tar residue.
+In such cases, the exposed surface of the system may require a simple spot cleaning with a recommended cleaning product to eliminate any tar residue.

 As we noted above, you may occasionally have to brush off sections of MasterShield if you have a part of your roof that naturally collects debris as this can cause excessive debris to sit on the system and impact performance.